 If you chose a group plan, your contributions will be returned to you, tax-free.
 But you will lose any grants and any income earned—all of this money will be rolled back into the plan for other families to use.
 Again, read the fine print.
 Some group plans put additional restrictions on the types of post-secondary programs that qualify, which could limit your child’s choices later on.

-STEP 4: Decide how much—and how often—you’ll contribute
+4. Decide how much—and how often—you’ll contribute to the RESP

 Through the CESG, the federal government matches your contributions by 20 percent, up to $500 for each child every year.
 To get the full grant, you’d need to invest $2,500 per year, per child.
 If it fits your budget, Gorenstein encourages you to max out every year.
 “It’s a 20 percent return on your money, right off the bat,” he says.